lalayants/3d-navigation-ros-wrapper/README.md

 # 3d_navigation
-There is fork of the package: [OctomapPlanner](https://github.com/ArduPilot/OctomapPlanner) that contained ROS 3d navigation stack for drones and quadruped robots.
+There is fork of the package: [OctomapPlanner](https://github.com/ArduPilot/OctomapPlanner).
+This package contain ROS 3d navigation stack for drones and quadruped robots.

 ## License
 MIT